JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Refutational normalization

-When the fragment is disjoint from $p$ (line 2), the fragment is returned as it is; more precisely, it is encapsulated into a list that contains just one fMap that only contains the original fragment.
+When the fragment is disjoint from $p$ (lines 2 - 3), the fragment is returned as it is (more precisely, it is encapsulated into a unary list that contains a unary fMap that contains the fragment).

-When the fragment is included in $p$ (lines 3-6), we refine all c-references in its \kw{reqList}, as well as its \kw{pRef}, using $X$.
-In order to refine a c-reference $Y$ with a c-reference $X$, we use the function $\allXX(X,Y,E)$, which, as described in Section \ref{sec:allXX}, computes a c-reference equivalent to $X\cup Y$, and immediately tries to falsify it, returning $\xFalse$ in case the falsification attempt is successful.
-This eager falsification is exploited in line (4):